-HOT TIP!
-The "PING" Test: Here's an extremely useful test diagnostic tool: "PING" If you can 'ping' the desired TWOx12 with TCP/IP, Assistant Producer 2.0 will be able to connect.
+If you can 'ping' the desired 2101 Hub or TWOx12 with TCP/IP, Assistant Producer 2.0 will be able to connect.

 If you are using TCP/IP, you should perform this test before installing any of our software.
-If you pass this test, you should have no problem using Assistant Producer or Assistant Producer 2.0.
+If you pass this test, you should have no problem using Assistant Producer 3.5.

 MAKE SURE YOU HAVE ALREADY SET UP YOUR TCP/IP NETWORK PROTOCOLS BEFORE PERFORMING THE PING TEST!

-A "Ping Test" is accomplished in this way: Go to the MS-DOS prompt window, and type "PING <the ip<br="">address of the TWOx12 of interest&gt;"</the> • Example: "Ping 168.192.0.1".
+A "Ping Test" is accomplished in this way:

+- Go to the MS-DOS prompt window, and type "PING <the IP address of the device of interest>" - Example: "Ping 168.192.0.1".
 Your PC will then "Ping" the TWOx12 at the far end with 32 bytes of data, and will report the status of the ping test.

-If you get messages such as "request timed out", or "host unreachable" then there is an error in your network configuration, and Assistant producer will not work.
+If you get messages such as "request timed out", or "host unreachable" then there is an error in your network configuration, and Assistant Producer will not work.

-The TCP/IP protocol is fairly easy to set up to allow operation of Assistant Producer 2.0 over your computer LAN, WAN, etc.
+The TCP/IP protocol is fairly easy to set up to allow operation of Assistant Producer 3.5 over your computer LAN, WAN, etc.

-Assistant Producer 2.0 strictly uses the TCP/IP protocol.
-In order for this to work, Assistant Producer 2.0 must look for the TWOx12 IP Address.
-After finding the TWOx12, Assistant Producer2.0 will negotiate with the server, and start operating.
+Assistant Producer 3.5 strictly uses the TCP/IP protocol.
+In order for this to work, Assistant Producer 3.5 must look for the IP Address of the Telos Interface (2101 Hub or TWOx12).
+After finding the interface, Assistant Producer 3.5 will establish a connection with the server, and start operating.

-First, find out the IP address used for the TWOx12.
-Please refer to TWOx12 documentation on help for setting or finding the IP address.
+First, find out the IP address used for the TWOx12 or TWOx12.
+Please refer to Telos Interface documentation on help for setting or finding the IP address.